IanMods/PocketGPS/README.md

 # PocketGPS

-This mod makes the common minimap mods only display if the PocketGPS item is in the players inventory or Curios/Trinkets/Accessories slot.
+This mod minimap mods only display if the PocketGPS item is in the players inventory or Curios/Trinkets/Accessories slot.
+Useful if you want to limit minimap usage in the early game.

 Includes support for the following minimaps:
 - Xaero's Minimap
 - FTB Chunks
 - JourneyMap